 In the NPRM, we proposed two loading test procedures to ensure that the head restraints remain in their position of adjustment (lock) upon application of force.
 These test procedures ensure that the head restraints can withstand the forces associated with normal pressure applied upon the head restraint during ingress and egress, as well as in the event of a crash.
 We note that while the ECE 17, Paragraph 5.1.1 requires locks on adjustable head restraints, it does not mandate that these locks meet vertical and horizontal position retention requirements to insure their functionality.
-In contrast, we proposed vertical and horizontal position retention requirements.
+In contrast, we proposed vertical and horizontal position retention requirements to ensure test objectivity associated with retention lock requirements.